LarsonLab/MRI-education-resources/_sources/Key MRI Concepts.md

 * Why does it work?
 RF coil arrays with different elements provide spatial encoding
 * How does it work?
 Excite multiple slices simultaneously

-Compressed Sensing and Deep Learning Reconstructions
+Compressed Sensing
 * Why does it work?
 MRI data has typical patterns that can be predicted are represented by sparse coefficients
 * How does it work?
 Skip k-space data with a pseudo-random pattern.
 Define a sparsity domain

-Deep Learning Reconstructions
+Deep Learning Reconstruction
 * Why does it work?
 MRI data has typical patterns that can be learned
 * How does it work?
 Skip k-space data.
 Train a neural network using a large MRI dataset.